Navarre Corporation: Acquisition and sale of Funimation

 On January 11, 2005, Navarre announced that it would acquire Funimation Productions, an anime licensing company.
 The sale was completed on May 11, 2005.
 After the sale, Funimation Productions changed its name to Funimation Entertainment.
 Then, in April 2011, Navarre sold Funimation to a group of investors including Funimation co-founder Gen Fukunaga.

 Speed Commerce and aftermath

 On September 28, 2008, Dallas-based SpeedFC agreed to merge with Navarre for $50 million in cash and stock.
 The merger closed in 2013; the company changed their name from Navarre Corporation to Speed Commerce afterward.

 On July 9, 2014, Syracuse, NY–based Wynit Distribution LLC acquired the majority of the assets of Navarre Distribution Services and Encore from Speed Commerce.
 Since then, the Navarre name has been retired.

-Funimation, which was sold by Navarre in 2011, was later acquired by the Japanese conglomerate Sony in 2017 by owning a 95% stake in the company through its Sony Pictures Television division and later reorganized through a joint venture between Sony Pictures and Sony Music Entertainment Japan's Aniplex, but the company would be subsequently renamed to Crunchyroll, LLC after acquiring the streaming service of the same name in August 2021.